hypo69/hypo/pytest/gemini/src/endpoints/bots/telegram/__init__.md

    pytest test_telegram_bot.py
    ```

-This improved solution demonstrates a more complete and robust set of test cases for testing the functionality and error handling of your `TelegramBot` class, including edge cases.
+This improved solution demonStartes a more complete and robust set of test cases for testing the functionality and error handling of your `TelegramBot` class, including edge cases.
 Remember to replace the dummy `TelegramBot` class with the actual one from your code.
 Remember to adapt the tests to your actual `TelegramBot` class methods and functions.